Combing for Credentials: Active Pattern Extraction from Smart Reply: Extracting Sensitive Data

-\shortsection{Varying the SSD Insertion Frequency} \autoref{fig:gb_attack_freq} summarizes the results of gray-box attack against GPT-2 and Bert2Bert models with varying SSD insertion frequency where the attack performs 20 queries to the models.
-Similar to the black-box results, the gray-box attack is in general not effective when the SSD are inserted only once in the training set, with an exception where the attack is able to extract one email id from GPT-2 model.
+\shortsection{Varying the SSD Insertion Frequency} \autoref{fig:gb_attack_freq} summarizes the results of Model API attack against GPT-2 and Bert2Bert models with varying SSD insertion frequency where the attack performs 20 queries to the models.
+Similar to the Service API results, the Model API attack is in general not effective when the SSD are inserted only once in the training set, with an exception where the attack is able to extract one email id from GPT-2.
 The attack is able to extract a considerable number of SSD when the insertion frequency is higher.
 We are able to recover 32 email ids, 35 passphrases and 33 login credentials (ID+PPH) from GPT-2 model when the SSD are inserted 10 times in the training set.
 Similarly, we are able to recover 34 email ids, 29 passphrases and 40 login credentials (ID+PPH) from Bert2Bert model for the same setting.
 Note that the reason behind the attacks extracting more login credentials than email ids is due to the different values of beam width $b$ and token sequence length $d$ for the respective SSD.
-If we set the same values for all SSD types, then we would expect the gray-box attacks to recover more email ids than login credentials, similar to what we observed for black-box attacks.
+If we set the same values for all SSD types, then we would expect the Model API attacks to recover more email ids than login credentials, similar to what we observed for Service API attacks.

-\shortsection{Varying the Number of Queries} Similar to black-box attack results, the gray-box attack extracts more SSD with with more queries as shown in \autoref{fig:gb_attack_qrs} where the SSD are inserted 10 times in the training set.
-For instance, the gray-box attack is able to extract 18 email ids from GPT-2 and 17 email ids from Bert2Bert with just a single query.
-In comparison, the black-box attack was only able to extract 6 and 4 email ids from GPT-2 and Bert2Bert respectively.
-When we increase the number of queries to 20, the gray-box attack is able to extract 32 email ids from GPT-2 and 34 email ids from Bert2Bert.
+\shortsection{Varying the Number of Queries} Similar to Service API attack results, the Model API attack extracts more SSD with more queries as shown in \autoref{fig:gb_attack_qrs} where the SSD are inserted 10 times in the training set.
+For instance, the Model API attack is able to extract 18 email ids from GPT-2 and 17 email ids from Bert2Bert with just a single query.
+In comparison, the Service API attack was only able to extract 6 and 4 email ids from GPT-2 and Bert2Bert respectively.
+When we increase the number of queries to 20, the Model API attack is able to extract 32 email ids from GPT-2 and 34 email ids from Bert2Bert.
 We see a similar trend in extracting passwords and login credentials.
-Even though the attack poses threat to both the models, it is more effective against the Bert2Bert model than against the GPT-2 model.
-This may be attributed to the larger model capacity of Bert2Bert.
+Even though the attack poses threat to both the models, it is more effective against Bert2Bert than against GPT-2.
+We hypothesize that this is due to the larger model capacity of Bert2Bert.